Samsung Galaxy Note 7 Cause Of Battery Fires To Be Explained At Scheduled Press Conference

 — CNET (@CNET) January 22, 2017

-The press release announcing the outcome of the Note 7 investigation is scheduled for January 23, 2017 at 10 a.m.
+The press release announcing the outcome of the Note 7 investigation is scheduled for January 23, 2017, at 10 a.m.
 (KST), or 8 p.m.
-EST / 5 p.m.
+EST/5 p.m.
 PST this evening.
 The full press conference will be available to watch via live-stream globally at www.samsung.com/galaxy and Samsung Newsroom, according to the official Samsung press release.

-[Featured image by George Frey/Getty Images]
+[Featured Image by George Frey/Getty Images]